mindyBasket/git-home/README.md

 	(python 3) python -m http.server <portNo>
 	(python 2) python -m SimpleHTTPServer <portNo>
 	```

+	There is an npm script short cut that starts server at 3000, but note that it needs python3 and py-launcher:
+	`npm run start`.

 3. Open browser and view localhost:<portNo>

 ### Setup and run sass